 Teachers are available to meet with students before and after school to review course material and work through subjects where students may need additional help.

 Students who participate in National Honor Society are available to tutor students in a variety of subject areas, having already successfully completed the same classes in which their peers seek help.
-To discuss an individual tutor arrangement, please contact NHS moderators Brad Casey or Keely Wojda.
+To discuss an individual tutor arrangement, please contact NHS moderators Brenda Wagner or Keely Wojda.